The Monterosa ski area has a good natural snow record which is complemented by extensive, state-of-the-art snow making facilities.

-The Monterosa ski area has a good natural snow record which is complemented by extensive, state-of-the-art snow making facilities.
 All of the pistes are well maintained and serviced by snow cannons for guaranteed snow all season and with most of the skiing above 2,000 metres, in some parts up to 3,300 metres, the resort caters well for when the weather doesn’t cooperate.

 Our main nursery slopes for beginner skiers are located at 2,000 metres.

 Champoluc at Easter